New York is only a 6-hour drive from Montreal and when I feel I need extra inspiration for my photography I simply drive down south for a day or two.

 Every time I was on the ferry I saw a couple of huge seagulls following the boat at a very close distance, waiting for the food to be thrown at them by the tourists.
 This is when I got an idea to place the bird(s) into the composition of the Manhattan skyline at the sunset.

 Pro Tip: If you visit New York, you have to take the Staten Island Ferry at least once.
 The views of Manhattan during the sunset are magic.
 I consider the Staten Island Ferry is the best free attraction in Lower Manhattan.

 Only when I was ready to start shooting I realized how complex it was to execute my vision.

 I was on the boat that was moving fast and it was fairly shaky, so using a tripod was out of the question.
 It also meant that I had to keep the shutter speed at least around 1/400 to avoid blurry photos.

 Also, it was getting dark very fast and my original plan to have aperture settings around F10-F11 to keep the bird(s) and the city in focus, was not realistic.
 All I could get was F4 at ISO 200.

-After evaluating bracketed shots of the Manhattan’s skyline I could see that I did not need all 3 shots to create balanced HDR image – the light was not too dynamic.
-I preprocessed only 2 bracketed RAW images in Lightroom and then blended them together in Photoshop with the help of transparency masks (for more details check my Review: “The Art of Digital Blending”).
+After evaluating bracketed shots of Manhattan’s skyline I could see that I did not need all 3 shots to create a balanced HDR image – the light was not too dynamic.
+I preprocessed only 2 bracketed RAW images in Lightroom and then blended them together in Photoshop with the help of transparency masks.

 Next, I selected the best photo of the seagull and using Copy and Paste Develop Settings functionality in Lightroom, I applied Manhattan’s skyline processing setting to the selected image of the bird.

-Finally, in Photoshop, I placed photo with the seagull on top of the HDR image of of the skyline and mask everything out except the bird.
+Finally, in Photoshop, I placed a photo with the seagull on top of the HDR image of the skyline and mask everything out except the bird.